zchyde/brooklinebooksmith.com/_drafts/gwen.md

 Ever judged a book by its cover?
 <br>They say not to do such a thing but everyone does.

-Artists and designers of the book world constantly challenge themselves to create covers that will entice and inspire readers everywhere – all the while attempting to capture the essence of the book itself.
+Artists and designers constantly challenge themselves to create covers that will entice and inspire readers everywhere – all the while attempting to capture the essence of the book itself.

 ![](/uploads/versions/gmgg1286---x----3276-2184x---.jpg)

 ---

-Chip Kidd and John Gall have taken on the considerable challenge of designing covers for world famous Japanese novelist [Haruki Murakami's](http://www.harukimurakami.com/)mind-bending books – and they've been doing it since the late 80s.
-They've both been hailed for their unique mosaic creations made from vintage Japanese ephemera and prints like this one:
+Since the late 80s Chip Kidd and John Gall have taken on the considerable challenge of designing covers for world famous Japanese novelist [Haruki Murakami's&nbsp;](http://www.harukimurakami.com/)postmodernist books.
+They've been hailed for their unique mosaic creations made from vintage Japanese ephemera and prints like this one:

 ![](/uploads/versions/gmgg1311---x----3114-2076x---.jpg)